Long-range Meta-path Search on Large-scale Heterogeneous Graphs

-Here $\mathcal{L}_{train}$ and $\mathcal{L}_{val}$ denote the training and validation loss, respectively.
-Following the NAS-related works in computer vision field~\cite{liu2018darts, xie2018snas, yao2019differentiable}, we approximate $\bm{\omega}^*(\bm{\alpha})$ with the $\bm{\omega}$ dynamically maintained during training.
-Specifically, we freeze architecture parameters $\bm{\alpha}$ when training $\bm{\omega}$ on the training set and freeze $\bm{\omega}$ when training $\bm{\alpha}$ on the validation set.
-These two update processes are performed in an alternative manner.
-The overall algorithm is shown in Appendix A.4.
+Here $\mathcal{L}_{train}$ and $\mathcal{L}_{val}$ denote the training and validation loss, respectively. $\bm{\alpha}$ is the architecture parameters calculating the path strength. $\bm{\omega}$ is the network weights in MLP.
+Following the NAS-related works in the computer vision field~\cite{liu2018darts, xie2018snas, yao2019differentiable}, we address this issue by first-order approximation.
+Specifically, we alternatively freeze architecture parameters $\bm{\alpha}$ when training $\bm{\omega}$ on the training set and freeze $\bm{\omega}$ when training $\bm{\alpha}$ on the validation set.